yapo-chile/-Legacy-Commons-yams-dav-sync/README.md

  - `make compress` to generate the ready-to-deploy binaries compressed in `./output/`
  -  Upload the tar.gz file and decompress it in your dav server
- -  You can edit `script/commands/vars.mk` set config vars
+ -  In dav server you can edit `script/commands/vars.mk` modify config vars
  -  type `make sync` or `make sync&` (detached mode) to do:
     1) Generate a file sorted-list with images of `IMAGES_PATH` sorted by date
     2) Upload each image of the list using concurrency